RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 Regal suites

-The two regal suites, one on each side of the promenade deck, comprise a drawing room, dining room, two bedrooms, a bathroom, and a private corridor.
-The drawing and dining rooms of the suite on the port side are paneled in East India satinwood, the veneers of the panels being laid across the angles which converge to the centers.
+The two regal suites on each side of the promenade deck comprise a drawing room, dining room, two bedrooms, a bathroom, and a private corridor.
+The suite on the port side's drawing and dining rooms is paneled in East India satinwood, and the veneers of the panels are laid across the angles that converge to the centers.

-In the drawing-room, gilding has been added, and a silk tabouret in a charming tone of green has been used in the wall panels.
-The rooms are heated by electric radiators, fitted with statuary marble mantelpieces.
+Gilding has been added in the drawing room, and a silk tabouret in a charming tone of green has been used in the wall panels.
+The rooms are heated by electric radiators fitted with statuary marble mantelpieces.
 The style of these two apartments is a simple form of Adams, admirably adapted to rooms of this size.

-The two bedrooms are Georgian in character, with carved moldings, and finished in white, the furniture being of mahogany.
-The wall panels are covered in silk corresponding to that used in the drawing-room.
+The two bedrooms are Georgian in character, with carved moldings, and finished in white.
+The furniture is mahogany.
+The wall panels are covered in silk, corresponding to that used in the drawing room.

-The suite on the starboard side is carried out in a very similar style, with the exception that a delightful tone of rose is substituted for green.
+The suite on the starboard side is carried out in a very similar style, except that a delightful tone of rose is substituted for green.

 View of Dining Room Seen from the Drawing Room of Regal Suite on the RMS Mauretania, 1907.

-The dining room, which communicates with the drawing-room by sliding doors, is paneled with fiddle back sycamore, charmingly treated and inlaid.
+The dining room, which is connected to the drawing room by sliding doors, is paneled with fiddleback sycamore, charmingly treated and inlaid.

-The drawing-room's paneling is also fiddle back sycamore, of a soft grey tone, inlaid very delicately with holly wood.
-The color scheme of this room, with the warm rose carpet and silk hangings, is very pleasing and homelike.
+The drawing room's paneling is also fiddleback sycamore, of a soft grey tone, inlaid delicately with holly wood.
+The room's color scheme, with the warm rose carpet and silk hangings, is very pleasing and homelike.

 En Suite and Special Staterooms

-One of the most effective of these rooms is the pear-tree room, with its inlay of holly wood and cream and green upholstered surroundings.
+One of the most effective rooms is the pear-tree room, with its inlay of holly wood, cream, and green upholstered surroundings.

-In the fiddleback sycamore room, the coloring is relieved with inlays of greenwood in the pilasters and frieze panels, and the silk hangings and carpets have been carefully selected to be in harmony, the whole forming a very agreeable combination.
+In the fiddle-back sycamore room, the coloring is relieved with inlays of greenwood in the pilasters and frieze panels, and the silk hangings and carpets have been carefully selected to be in harmony, forming a very agreeable combination.

 Sleeping Apartment of an En Suite Room on the RMS Mauretania, 1907.

-Another noticeable room is that in which the sycamore is of a soft grey color, the relieving inlay being in holly and pear-tree.
-Mention might also be made of several white rooms, with carved moldings and mahogany furniture, or the rooms paneled in satinwood, inlaid with faded mahogany.
+Another noticeable room is one in which the sycamore is soft grey, and the relieving inlay is Holly and a pear tree.
+Several white rooms, with carved moldings and mahogany furniture, or rooms paneled in satinwood, inlaid with faded mahogany, might also be mentioned.

-Most of these rooms have recesses curtained off and fitted up with washstands in onyx marble.
-In many of the rooms, the wall panels have been covered with cream silk, and in others, a border of embroidery has been added, taking up the colors of inlays on the paneling and the carpets.
-Again, others have the panels framed with fine lace, laid on a contrasting color, and embroidered at the sides.
+Most of these rooms have recessed curtained off and fitted with onyx marble washstands.
+The wall panels in many of the rooms have been covered with cream silk.
+In others, a border of embroidery has been added, taking up the colors of inlays on the paneling and the carpets.
+Again, others have the panels framed with delicate lace, laid on a contrasting color, and embroidered at the sides.

 Special First Class Stateroom on the Upper Deck on the RMS Mauretania, 1907.